 - Time you need to arrive.
 Know what time you are required in the makeup trailer/tent – then take into account parking up, moving kit and finding the right place to be.
 Give yourself plenty of time with a new location.
 Being consistently late will annoy your department.
 You will not be thanked for this, or employed by anyone on the team ever again.

 - Weather and clothing.
 Look at the call sheet.
 Wear appropriate clothing for the duration of the filming day, weather forecast and environment you’re working in.
 It’s not a fashion show and if you turn up inappropriately dressed, you will look like an idiot.
 You must wear enclosed shoes for health and safety reasons.
-Tie long hair back and don’t wear big rings (get caught in hair or costumes) and clanky jewellery (annoying when clanking in actor’s ear).
-Always have waterproofs and warm clothing to hand – a sunny day can soon get cold.
+Tie long hair back and don’t wear big rings (get caught in hair or costumes) and clanky jewellery (which is annoying when clanking in an actor’s ear).
+Always have waterproofs and warm clothing to hand – a sunny day can soon get cold – and vice versa.

 - Prep your kit.
 Make sure you have the right items for the work expected (a good designer or supervisor will have told you what you are doing) and that your kit is clean and organised.
 Always assume that instructions will change as well, so be prepared.
 Make sure your set bag is ready to go.
 You should have an overview of what the film/TV is about; for example the period, genre and all that stuff.

 - Prep and research.
 Know what genre and period the production is set in.
 Are there any special effects?
 Always have a file of reference material to hand, and take pictures with you.
 Two guides below give more information about building a reference library: